Select Page

 Mary Donnarumma Sharnick

-From Flesh and Breath to Canvas — Mary Donnarumma Sharnick has been writing ever since the day she printed her long name on her first library card.
-A native of Connecticut, she graduated from Fairfield University with a degree in English and earned a master’s degree from Trinity College, Hartford.
-She has been awarded a scholarship from the Wesleyan Writers Conference (2008), two Nigel Taplin Innovative Teaching grants (2008, 2011), and a fellowship from the Hartford Council for the Arts Beatrice Fox Auerbach Foundation (2010).
-A student of novelists Rachel Basch and Louis Bayard, Mary has participated in the 2014 Yale Writers’ Conference historical fiction workshop and has presented at the Auburn Writers Conference (2012), the Association for Writers and Writing Programs conference in Boston (2013), the Italian American Historical Association’s conference in Toronto (2014), and annually at the Mark Twain Writers Conference in Hartford, as well as at the University of Connecticut’s Osher Lifelong Learning Institute.
-Her research has taken her to Venice, Italy, the Deep South, and monastic communities in Italy, Vermont, and Connecticut.
+Mary Donnarumma Sharnick has been writing ever since the day she printed her long name on her first library card.
+A native of Connecticut, she graduated magna cum laude from Fairfield University with a degree in English and earned a master’s degree with distinction from Trinity College, Hartford.
+She has been awarded a scholarship from Wesleyan Writers’ Conference (2008), two Nigel Taplin Innovative Teaching grants (2008, 2011), and a fellowship from the Hartford Council for the Arts Beatrice Fox Auerbach Foundation (2010).
+A student of novelists Rachel Basch and Louis Bayard, Mary has participated in the 2014 Yale Writers’ Conference historical fiction workshop and has presented at Auburn University’s Writers’ Conference (2012), the Association for Writers and Writing Programs conference in Boston (2013), the Italian American Historical Association’s conference in Toronto (2014), and annually at Mark Twain Writers’ Conference in Hartford, as well as at the University of Connecticut’s Osher Lifelong Learning Institute, in Waterbury, Connecticut (2015-2019).
+Her research has taken her to Venice, Fiesole, and Naples, Italy, the Deep South, and monastic communities in Tuscany, Vermont, and Connecticut.
+Mary is an Associate Faculty member at Post University, Waterbury, Connecticut.
+She mentors aspiring writers of all ages.

-Mary reviews books for the New York Journal of Books, Southern Humanities Review, America, and other journals.
-Excerpts of her memoir in progress have appeared in the American Journal of Alzheimer’s Disease and Related Dementias, Voices in Italian Americana, and Healing Ministry, among others.
+Mary has reviewed books for the New York Journal of Books, Southern Humanities Review, America, and other journals.
+Excerpts of her memoir-in-progress have appeared in the American Journal of Alzheimer’s Disease and Related Dementias, Italian Americana, and Healing Ministry, among others.
 Her short story, “The Rule,” appeared in Voices in Italian Americana.
-As the chair of the English Department and a writing instructor at Chase Collegiate School, Waterbury, Connecticut, Mary leads her writing students on slow travel tours of Italy, the country she considers her second home.

 The Contessa's Easel by Mary Sharnick